 Her special interests include Preconceptual care, Reproductive Endocrinology, Reproductive Immunology, Recurrent Implantation failure and Recurrent Miscarriages.
 She has authored publications in leading medical journals and lectured on the above specialised areas of interest.

-Mr Efstathios Theodorou is a Consultant Gynaecologist and Specialist in Reproductive Medicine and a Member of the RCOG.
+Mr Efstathios Theodorou is a Consultant Gynaecologist and Specialist in Reproductive Medicine and a Fellow of the RCOG.
 He completed a fellowship in Reproductive medicine at Imperial College (Hammersmith IVF) and was nominated by the British Fertility Society as a Trainer for pelvic ultrasound and embryo transfer.

 He has extensive experience in all aspects of Reproductive Medicine and a specialist interest in fertility preservation, recurrent implantation failure (immunology, endometrial receptivity), genetics (PGS), egg donation, surrogacy, ovulation protocols for poor responders and uterine assessment.
 He is passionate about evidence based medicine, patient tailored treatment and high quality of care.
 Formerly Medical Director and Person Responsible to the HFEA at CARE fertility London.

 Mr Ali Al Chami is a fertility consultant at the CRGH.
 Mr Al Chami completed his postgraduate training in obstetrics and gynaecology with special interest in infertility and became a member of the RCOG.
 He subsequently had 3 years clinical and research fellowship training in assisted conception and reproductive medicine at University College London Hospital.